DSLRs, Mirrorless and GoPro Cameras for Timelapse Photography

 I use a Canon 7d for my photography, time-lapse, and HD video work.
-I guess i’m just a Canon guy.
 Now, I am by no means immune to the twinges of more advanced models when browsing B&HPhoto but I have found a great mix of build quality, features, customization and image quality at a mid-range price point that was right for me.

 Here are a few things to consider:

 Quality comes in at number 1.
-Right now there is a wide range of DSLR cameras available by several high quality manufacturers.
-From my point of view, Nikon and Canon DSLRs are top notch and have received very high reviews from many friends and photographers all over the board.
+Right now there is a wide range of cameras available by several high quality manufacturers.
+From my point of view, Nikon and Canon DSLRs are still top notch and have received very high reviews from many friends and photographers all over the board.
+Sony is creeping in and the Panasonic GH4 is no small matter either.
 While there are others that make great cameras, you can’t go wrong with either of these manufacturers.